SEO

 Technical SEO is just as important as any other side of SEO services as it ensures that your website structure is easy to navigate (by bots and people alike) and free from errors.

-Understanding Technical SEO
+Why Technical SEO Is Important?

 Website Structure

-You need a logical website hierarchy, which essentially means that each element of the website is linked to the next in a logical and predictable manner.
 You might, for example, use topic clusters to link certain pieces of content together or make sure you have hub pages providing a high-level route to more detailed information.
+This makes the site easier to navigate for human visitors and web crawlers alike.

 Crawlability